Breakmaster Cylinder: Podcasting work

 Reply All's success led to Cylinder taking jobs creating themes for more than 60 other podcasts in the next three years, as well as music for film, advertisements, and video games.
 In 2015, Cylinder collaborated—via Twitter and Dropbox—with the Switched on Pop podcast to reconstruct then-current compositions by Justin Bieber.
 In 2018 Cylinder collaborated with fellow pseudonymous media artist Zardulu to produce the track "Ablanathanalba" following Reply All's exposé on Zardulu's viral Pizza Rat phenomenon.

 After an open-source theme for a Changelog podcast appeared in a Disney commercial, The Changelog’s founders commissioned Breakmaster Cylinder to compose and produce the theme music for all of their podcasts as a means of ensuring that their theme music would be unique while also unifying the sound of all of the podcasts across the network. in 2023 Cylinder compiled and released their themes for Changelog’s podcasts into a pair of albums catalogued as Volume 0 and Volume 1, followed by Changelog Beats Volumes [2]: Dance Party in 2024 and Changelog Beats Volumes [3]: After Party in 2025.

 Breakmaster Cylinder licenses all of their music through their own publishing company, Person B (stylized as Person♭) Productions.
 Since 2015, Cylinder has curated their assorted radio and podcasting themes into several albums, each titled Songs for Broadcast followed by a volume number.
 In December 2022 Cylinder announced that the ninth volume would be the last because "it caps a trilogy of trilogies".
-Cylinder released a tenth volume of Songs for Broadcast to Bandcamp in January 2024.
+Cylinder released a tenth volume of Songs for Broadcast in 2024 and an eleventh volume in 2025.